5 Tips for Digital Transformation Success in Law Firms

 5. Look for built-in security

-With law firms seen as a lucrative target for cyber criminals, adopting systematic measures against security breaches and data loss must be a top priority.
+With law firms seen as a lucrative target for cyber criminals, adopting systematic measures against security threats and breaches and data loss must be a top priority.
 Operationalizing security with concepts such as need-to-know-security and policy-based controls, strong encryption and records management is essential.
 Furthermore, layering in security by design to create multiple defenses will further make data protection routine and invisible.
 AI and analytics today offer the best opportunity to automate detection to pre-empt security breaches, in a cost-effective way.

 Digital transformation holds great promise for law firms and these five best-practice tips will help establish a strong foundation for your organization.